Research Projects

 divider

-Current ChAAMP projects cluster in three main areas: (1) developing and testing brief cognitive-behavioral therapy models for youth depression and anxiety, (2) examining the effectiveness of psychotherapy for youth anxiety and depression in real world clinical care, and (3) preventing depression in at-risk youths.
+Current ChAAMP projects cluster in three main areas: (1) preventing depression in at-risk youths, (2) developing and testing brief intervention models for youth depression and anxiety, and (3) examining the effectiveness of psychotherapy for youth anxiety and depression in real world clinical care.
 Specific studies are described in each of these domains.

 Therapy Procedures Checklist: The Therapy Procedures Checklist (TPC; Weersing, Weisz, & Donenberg, 2002) was created to quantify the techniques used by child and adolescent therapists in typical community care.
 The TPC asks therapists to rate the extent to which they employ techniques drawn from the three most common psychotherapeutic approaches with youth: psychodynamic, cognitive, and behavioral.
 Currently, the TPC is being used to assess the content of community psychotherapy in over a dozen treatment and dissemination studies, and the measure has been translated into Dutch and Norwegian for use in international services research.
 Information about requesting permission to use the TPC can be found here.
 Development of the TPC was supported by the National Institute of Mental Health (MH011779; Weersing [PI]).